Ancient Egypt

 Ancient Egypt Timeline

-Here follows a brief timeline of ancient Egypt:
+Here is a brief timeline of ancient Egypt:

 Time Period Important Events